Travel with hearing impairment

 Travelling on public transport is challenging for deaf passengers and the hard of hearing.
 Passenger information displayed in vehicles and at public transport stops enables them to travel more easily.

 The simplest way to plan your journey is on the Internet.
-The online timetable and ZVV timetable app for iPhone and android mobile devices take account of barrier-free requirements, even at the journey planning stage.
+The online timetable and ZVV app for iPhone and android mobile devices take account of barrier-free requirements, even at the journey planning stage.
 If necessary, you can also extend the transfer times there.

-You can buy ZVV tickets from the comfort of your home via our Ticketshop (in German); some ticket types can be printed out.
+You can buy ZVV tickets from the comfort of your home via our ticketshop; some ticket types can be printed out.
 You can also order ZVV tickets by calling ZVV Contact on 0848 988 988; tickets will be delivered to your address.
-You can use the ZVV ticket app (German only) or the SBB app to download your ZVV ticket to your mobile phone.
+You can use the ZVV app to download your ZVV ticket to your mobile phone.
 Needless to say, you can also buy a ticket from a ticket counter, sales office or regional bus driver.